Last updated on January 5th, 2020 at 08:50 am

 This is another simple way to reduce the overall glycemic load of your diet, so you can lose weight and reduce inflammation.

-13. Make overnight Oats
+13. Make Overnight Oats

 Overnight oats